 - Export a subsite’s data as a SQL file ready for importing into a single site install.

-The following are some capabilities we’re considering to add to the Multisite Tools addon:
+The following is a capability we’re considering adding to the Multisite Tools addon:

 - Push/pull a subsite (database and media) from one multisite install to another multisite install (current workaround)